ChristianIsaacRoy/UnityStyleGuide/README.md

 ### 5.2 LODs Should Be Set Up Correctly

 This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.

-<a name="5.3"></a>
-<a name="s-modular-snapping"></a>
-### 5.3 Modular Socketless Assets Should Snap To The Grid Cleanly

-This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.

-It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
-However if you are authoring modular socketless assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.

-<a name="5.4"></a>
-<a name="s-collision"></a>
-### 5.4 All Meshes Must Have Collision

-Regardless of whether an asset is going to be used for collision in a level, all meshes should have proper collision defined.
-This helps the engine with things such as bounds calculations, occlusion, and lighting.
-Collision should also be well-formed to the asset.

 <a name="5.5"></a>
 <a name="s-scaled"></a>